If you are an introvert, thinking that you are not that successful at work, I understand you!

 I understand how difficult it is to find a way to avoid exhibiting your ideas in front of everyone.

 Where does it get worse?
 When you communicate an idea to someone in solitude, they get the praises of presenting it in the meeting.
 Being an introvert naturally comes with being tight-lipped, keeping you away from a lot of chances that others might benefit from.

 Introverts are not anti-social, but that’s how people see them.
 You would think that you go out with your friends and have the time of your life, how can someone call you anti-social?

-Being social is not entirely limited to having a set of people to hang out with, but to being sociable.
+Being social is not entirely limited to having a set of people to hang out with, but to be sociable.
 Sociable is defined as “Someone who can easily socialize.
 He can hold long conversations with people.”

 All of these attributes are natural to introverts and cannot be overlooked.
 Being shy, tight-lipped, or unwilling to socialize with people is a person’s personal choice and should not be imposed.

-However, if you are sitting in your comfortable chair and searching for success at work and life as an introvert, I believe you might like to change yourself a bit.
+However, if you are sitting in your comfortable chair and searching for success at work and in life as an introvert, I believe you might like to change yourself a bit.

 How to be Successful at Work and Life as an Introvert

 Being an introvert myself, I understand that you must be wondering to yourself, “But, hey, I can’t change anything about being an introvert.”

 It isn’t easy to be in a position that you do not have a say in.
 But when I say “apparently,” I want you people to know that you can make things easier for yourself at the workplace and social gatherings.
 It’s okay if you do not want to go out and greet and talk to everyone in the room.

 But, there are a few easy-lemon-friendly tips that you can use to blend in with the extrovert squad at your workplace while being yourself!

 Have you observed the person you most loved at work, talking to everyone with a big smile on his face?

 You got it!
 Everyone likes him because of that smile he carries on his face.